stan-dot/online-multiplayer-testground/src/games/argument-tree/argument.todo.md

 - [ ] cypress tests
   - [ ] basic test suite to see if works at all
   - [ ] test basic functionality with some mock data
-- [ ] split the argument tree into different wrappers
-  - [ ] data wrapper - data, path, loaded
-  - [ ] things visible wrapper
-  - [ ] appearance wrapper - dark mode, etc
-  - [ ] highlight visual elements that are in the path

 ## done
 - [x] change the data structure so that every node points to children (supporters / attacks), not the other way around